Iglu, Kensington

 Progress

-Sheet-piling has commencement adjacent to Anzac Parade.
+Sheet-piling is one of the key activities currently being undertaken on site.
 Sheet piling involves the vibration-driven installation of steel piles into the ground to retain the surrounding foundation and facilitate the safe excavation of the two basement levels.
+This work is anticipated to be completed mid-February 2026.

 Upcoming Works